trangnguyen2906/Python-Marketing-RFM-Analysis-in-E-commerce/README.md

 ## 🔎 Final Conclusion & Recommendations

-👉🏻 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+👉🏻 Based on the RFM analysis and behavioral insights above, I would recommend the following targeted strategies to the Marketing Team and the Product/CRM Team:

-📌 Key Takeaways:
-✔️ Recommendation 1
-✔️ Recommendation 2
+📌 Recommendations for the **Marketing Team** to run effective gratitude campaign to customers: should focus on high-impact segments and deploy tailored campaign methods
+✔️ **Campaign Target Priorities:** Focus loyalty and gratitude campaigns on Champions and Loyal customers (Group 1)
+- Why: Small in size but contribute ~75% of total revenue
+- Strategy: Exclusive VIP offers, early product access, birthday discounts, or tiered loyalty perks
+- 🎯: Reinforce trust and maximize retention, encouraging repeat purchases and advocacy.

+✔️ Run targeted re-engagement campaigns for Potential Customers segments (Group 2)
+- Why: Strong Average Order Value (AOV) but have low purchase frequency, indicating untapped potential.
+- Some tactics: Email remarketing and personalized follow-up after first or second purchase; Limited-time discounts or “Buy again and save” offers.

 ✔️ Recommendation 3